Murray confirms his fitness for Wimbledon

-LONDON Andy Murray will begin his Wimbledon title defence on Monday after confirming his recovery from a hip injury that has disrupted his preparation for this year's tournament.
+LONDON (Reuters) - Andy Murray will begin his Wimbledon title defence on Monday after confirming his recovery from a hip injury that has disrupted his preparation for this year's tournament.

 "It's felt much better the last few days," the world number one told a media conference on Sunday.